-

 Trailer Weight for VIN

-If your trailer weighs less than 1,000 pounds you must visit a DMV office and complete the Vehicle Identification Number for Homemade Trailer application.
+If your trailer weighs less than 1,000 lbs you must visit a DMV office and complete the Vehicle Identification Number for Homemade Trailer (Form MV-272).
 Make sure you have proof of ownership and identification.
 If everything looks to be in order you'll be assigned a VIN which must be permanently attached (consider welding) to your trailer.

-If your trailer weighs 1,000 pounds or more you will need to visit a DMV office and grab an Application for a Vehicle Identification Number and a New York State Insurance Identification Card form (neither can be downloaded).
+If your trailer weighs 1,000 lbs or more you will need to visit a DMV office and grab an Vehicle Identification Number for Homemade Trailer (Form MV-272) and a New York State Insurance Identification Card form (neither can be downloaded).
+Follow the instructions on the form.

 Trailer Inspection for VIN

-The DMV will then mail you information on when and where to get your trailer inspected along with a Temporary Transport Permit.
+The DMV will then mail you information on when and where to get your trailer inspected along with a Temporary Transport Permit (Form MV-82ITP).
 Be sure to bring to the inspection receipts for the parts you used to craft your trailer.
 If you pass the DMV will validate your VIN application form and assign a VIN.

 Be sure to retain your validated VIN application.
 You'll need this as proof during registration.